Ewicks/Ivory-e-commerce/README.md

 Ivory is a modern clothing brand that is selling there stock via their online shop.

 This website is for educational purposes only, the website is not setup to receive real payments, only fake payments are viable.
-To make a fake payment use the below credit card detials.
+To make a fake payment use the below credit card details.

 * 4242424242424242 (Visa)